The latest CCHN activities in Amman aimed to connect field practitioners working on Yemen. (Photo Credit: Nikolas Rubiato/CCHN)

 Leveraging the Experience of Community Facilitators

-Many of the Peer Workshop sessions were delivered by facilitators from seven different humanitarian organizations all working in the Middle East.
-All of them had previously completed the CCHN Training of Facilitators (ToF) Program.
+The workshop sessions were delivered by facilitators from seven different humanitarian organizations.
+All of them are working in the Middle East and had previously completed the CCHN Training of Facilitators (ToF) Program.

 Becoming a CCHN Facilitator